 To study the Way is to study the self.
 To study the self is to forget the self.
 To forget the self is to be enlightened by all things.
 To be enlightened by all things is to remove the barriers between oneself and others.

-Founded by Sensei Rose Mary Myoan Dougherty, One Heart Sangha is a multifaith community of Zen students who sit together on a regular basis to support one another in staying awake, moment-by-moment, in all of life.
-Our being awake together becomes both the expression of our oneness with all and our shared compassionate action.
-Our lineage is that of the White Plum Asanga which was established by Taizan Maezumi Roshi and draws heavily on the teachings of the Soto School of Zen, founded by Dogen Zenji in the 13th century.
+Founded by Sensei Rose Mary Myoan Dougherty, One Heart Sangha exists to support the ongoing meditation practice and compassionate presence of its members.
+Our lineage is that of the White Plum Asanga which was established by Taizan Maezumi Roshi and draws on the teachings of the Soto School of Zen, founded by Dogen Zenji in the 13th century.
 We are affiliated with the Zen Peacemakers Sangha, founded by Roshi Bernie Glassman.

 Our Sangha (Community) fosters multifaith, inter-religious practice in the Zen tradition, provides instruction and regular periods of practice in Zen, and provides residential training for members and interested people.
 We are a non-profit organization.
 We have several sitting locations (zendos) in Silver Spring, Takoma Park, and Rockville, Maryland.
 See Schedule click here

 We offer morning and evening weekly sitting meditation (zazen) practice sessions, monthly zen daylong retreats (zazenkai), study groups, and longer residential practice sessions or retreats (sesshin).
 Zen practitioners, those of other faiths who wish to practice zen, and beginners please join us - we are a welcoming group.
 We offer introductory sessions on Wednesday nights and at monthly Saturday sittings.

 To join our mailing list or for information, contact —firstname.lastname@example.org.